 Despite these associations, evidence for the benefits of widespread vitamin D supplementation to prevent disease in otherwise healthy people has been mixed.

 For example, a large clinical trial found no evidence that a vitamin D supplement prevented cardiovascular disease and cancer in older adults.
-Another trial found no evidence that taking a supplement improved bone health.

 This apparent lack of health benefits from widespread vitamin D supplementation has baffled medical researchers.